Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/GitOps/argocd.md

 | `private_key`        | Private key for your SSH-private-key encrypted with sealedsecrets                                                        | See description below                      | Kubeseal encrypted String | "" |

 ## Encrypt and configure the Argo-specific information

-Encrypting and configuring ArgoCD-specific information is crucial for ensuring the security and efficiency of your deployment.
-To assist with this, we have developed a detailed user guide.

 This guide provides step-by-step instructions and best practices for encrypting Personal Access Tokens (PAT), GitHub App variables and SSH-private-key, which are essential for the secure operation of ArgoCD within your OpenShift environment.
 Please follow the steps in the guide provided below: